oeh-tnf/JKU-Games-Page/01_lan.md

 ---
 layout: post
 title: LAN
-description: Bis der Router brennt
+description: Make the router burn
 nav-menu: true
 permalink: /lan/
 ---

-## Highlights des LAN-Bereichs
+## Highlights of the LAN-Area

-* Platz für ca. 80 mitgebrachte PCs
+* Room for up to 60 PCs
-* VR- und Konsolen-Area
+* VR- and Console-Area
-* Turniere
+* Tournaments

-## Mitzunehmen
+## To Bring
-* Wir stellen die Infrastruktur bereit, also LAN-Kabel, Tische und Co.
+* We provide you with all the infrastructure, e.g. LAN cable, tables etc.
-* Bring deinen eigenen PC mit, sowie alles, das du zum Betrieb brauchst
+* You have to bring your own PC and gaming equipment!
-* Bitte nimm wenn möglich einen Verteiler mit.
+* An own powerstrip (Verteiler) might come in handy as well.

 ## Discord

-Hier unser brandheißer Discord Server: [Join Us!](https://discord.gg/JF8Gb6)
+During the Games, talk to your mates using our Discord Server: [Join Us!](https://discord.gg/JF8Gb6)